Simplifying the 3-2-1 Rule for Data Protection in the Age of the Cloud

 Backup is One Thing; Restore is Everything

-At Spanning, we focus on making data disasters a non-event for Office 365, Google Workspace, and Salesforce data.
+At Spanning, we focus on making data disasters a non-event for Microsoft 365, Google Workspace, and Salesforce data.
 Here’s what our Director of Products, Daivat Dholakia, has to say about how Spanning Backup fits within the 3-2-1 Rule.

 Q: How would you describe Spanning Backup within the paradigm of the 3-2-1 rule?

 A: We definitely fit within each part of the rule.
-“Keep 3 copies of any important data” — with Spanning automatically backing up your Office 365 Mail, Calendars, OneDrive and SharePoint files (in Team Sites, Groups and Microsoft Teams) you’ve got one complete copy every day, and you can take a backup manually at any time.
+“Keep 3 copies of any important data” — with Spanning automatically backing up your Microsoft 365 Mail, Calendars, OneDrive and SharePoint files (in Team Sites, Groups and Microsoft Teams) you’ve got one complete copy every day, and you can take a backup manually at any time.

 “Keep the data on two different media types” — since we back up data to our instance on the Amazon cloud, even if you back up to your own storage or cloud, you now have two different locations, ensuring redundancy.